On Civil War

 Too many times we see brave law enforcement officers die at the hands of senseless crimes committed by losers and the evil of this world.
 If a civil war does break out, I’m afraid we will see much of the same.
 This time, it won't just be law enforcement or the armed forces.

-It’s time we learn from history instead of repeat it.
+It’s time we learn from history instead of repeating it.
 What will you decide to do when the time comes?
 As for me, I am still undecided.
 Die in honor or live in cowardice?
 Though I might not die in battle, the prospect of living through the fight seems much more appealing than watching from the sidelines.
 Much like voting (which I did for Trump both in 2016 and 2020), I’d rather have a say in the outcome than not.
 But you don’t die if you vote for the losing candidate.
 It’s a tough decision.
 Maybe someone will force me to decide.
 Is there any honor in that?
 The way things are going, we just might die for our candidate.
 It could actually be better than living through the administration of the other.
-Especially when hard working people seem to be losing everything and may just end up having nothing else to lose.
+Especially when hardworking people seem to be losing everything and may just end up having nothing else to lose.

 Let me know your thoughts?
 Are you as scared as I?
 Are you brave beyond just words?
 What are your thoughts on civil war?
 Is it coming and are you ready for it?